egc112/ddwrt/adblock/dnsmasq/readme.md

 9. Reboot
 10. (Optional) Prevent LAN clients to use their own DNS by ticking/enabling "Forced DNS Redirection" and
     "Forced DNS Redirection DoT" on Basic Setup page
 11. Debug by removing the # on the second line of this script, view with: `grep -i adblock /var/log/messages`
+12. Stop adblock with: `killall ddwrt-adblock-d.sh`

 References